overvis/opencart-plugins/Simple-Navigation-Bar/README.md

     Design -> Layouts -> *Layout name* -> Edit
     ```

-9. Select the plugin in the drop-down at the top of the section **Content Top**.
+9. Select the plugin in the drop-down list at the top of the section you need.

 10. Save changes.